 Do I have to walk the line and watch the flashlight?

 No. Field sobriety testing is often used following an arrest for DUI.
-This testing is done in order to provide additional evidence that the prosecutor may use against you in court.
-At the point when an officer requests this testing, it is likely that s/he has already made the decision to arrest you for DUI anyway.
+This testing is done in order to provide additional evidence the prosecutor may use against you in court.
+At the point when an officer requests this testing, it is likely they already made the decision to arrest you for DUI anyway.
 You do not want to provide additional evidence that the State would use to convict you.

 Should I have blown?
 If I did not blow, should I have?

-The answer is that there are ways to take advantage of a blow, or your decision not to.
+The answer is, there are ways to take advantage of a blow or your decision not to.
 In Illinois, the implied consent law provides for penalties for your refusal, but also penalties for blowing in excess of the legal limit of 0.08 percent blood-alcohol content (BAC).
-There are many requirements for police and prosecutors to be able to use a blow even if you provide one, and there may be ways to show that you did not refuse even when the officer says you did.
+There are many requirements for police and prosecutors to be able to use a blow even if you provide one, and there may be ways to show you did not refuse even when the officer says you did.

 Do I have to consent to a search?

 You do not have to consent to a search and you may require the police to secure a warrant.
-Sometimes, police do not require a warrant, and it may not be up to you if the police officer sees something in plain view, is acting in hot pursuit or can establish one of several other exceptions to the warrant requirement.
-Consent is the easiest way for the police to avoid the requirement that they have a warrant to conduct a search, and you do not have to give your permission to be searched.
+Sometimes, police do not require a warrant.
+It may not be up to you if the police officer sees something in plain view, is acting in hot pursuit or can establish one of several other exceptions to the warrant requirement.
+Consent is the easiest way for the police to avoid the requirement they have a warrant to conduct a search, and you do not have to give your permission to be searched.

 If you have questions not answered here, contact us right away to get answers.
 Call or text Brendan at 815-714-9508, 24 hours per day, 7 days per week.